Looking At Walmart's Recent Unusual Options Activity - Walmart (NYSE:WMT)

 Walmart's Current Market Status

-Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $109.8.
+In the last month, 5 experts released ratings on this stock with an average target price of $118.2.

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * Maintaining their stance, an analyst from Telsey Advisory Group continues to hold a Outperform rating for Walmart, targeting a price of $118. * An analyst from Truist Securities persists with their Buy rating on Walmart, maintaining a target price of $109. * An analyst from RBC Capital downgraded its action to Outperform with a price target of $106. * An analyst from Evercore ISI Group has decided to maintain their Outperform rating on Walmart, which currently sits at a price target of $110. * An analyst from RBC Capital persists with their Outperform rating on Walmart, maintaining a target price of $106.
+Click here for access. * An analyst from Guggenheim persists with their Buy rating on Walmart, maintaining a target price of $115. * An analyst from Truist Securities persists with their Buy rating on Walmart, maintaining a target price of $109. * An analyst from Oppenheimer persists with their Outperform rating on Walmart, maintaining a target price of $115. * Consistent in their evaluation, an analyst from JP Morgan keeps a Overweight rating on Walmart with a target price of $127. * An analyst from Tigress Financial has decided to maintain their Buy rating on Walmart, which currently sits at a price target of $125.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for Walmart with Benzinga Pro for real-time alerts.

 Edge Rankings